opengovsg/formsg-ruby-sdk/README.md

     end
     ```

+4. Ensure your `routes.rb` has the new controller method.

+    ```ruby
+    # config/routes.rb

+    post "/submissions", to: "formsg#submissions"
+    ```

-4. Deploy your app to your hosting server.
+5. Deploy your app to your hosting server.
-5. Update your FormSG's Webhook Endpoint URL.
+6. Update your FormSG's Webhook Endpoint URL.
-6. Test by submitting a new form.
+7. Test by submitting a new form.

 ## Development